-So far in series 3 we’ve seen the range of quarries largely substituted with beaches, woodlands, gorges, rocky moorland, and now big swathes of grassland found at Bovingdon airfield in Buckinghamshire.
+So far in season C we’ve seen the range of quarries largely substituted with beaches, woodlands, gorges, rocky moorland, and now big swathes of grassland found at Bovingdon airfield in Buckinghamshire.
 This is a location that has hosted many a film and television series, from Patrick McGnee and Diana Rigg jovially running around with Roy Kinnear in ‘The Avengers’ to Christopher Lee getting one over Roger Moore courtesy of a flying car in ‘The Man with the Golden Gun.’
 In ‘Kairos’ however, we’re talking about vertical, not gradual ascent so the action takes place away from the runway, and towards the fringes.

 OK, lets talk about the spider.
 Actually I think this is a case where the ambition is the guilty party here.
 Blake’s 7 and Doctor Who, repeatedly fell into the same trap – the big monster.
 The Shrivenzale, the Magma beast, the Giant Rat – again and again.
 The body and size is pretty good – and it’s a better attempt than the surveillance robot featured in ‘Seek-Locate-Destroy’ and ‘Project Avalon’.
 It’s not simply a case of it’s not good enough.
 I think it’s not helped by the glorious sunny day, and Gerald Blake’s decision to shoot it in long shot, and a side on shot as it lumbers across the unforgiving terrain.